- Design and Analysis of Algorithms

 In this approach, most of the algorithms are designed using recursion, hence memory management is very high.
 For recursive function stack is used, where function state needs to be stored.

-Application of Divide and Conquer Approach
+Examples of Divide and Conquer Approach